 Valentine’s Day Candy

-Valentine’s Day is the second-priciest holiday on the US calendar: Americans spend $27.4 billion each year, $2.4 billion just on candy.
+Valentine’s Day is the second-priciest holiday on the U.S. calendar: Americans spend $27.4 billion each year, $2.4 billion just on candy.
 On average, celebrants spend almost $200 on the day, $100 for a couple’s dinner out.
 Men spend three times as much as women.
-Money is spent on flowers, jewelry, and candy… but especially chocolate.
-Fifty-eight million pounds of chocolate are purchased in the seven days leading up to Feb.
-14.
+We spend money on flowers, jewelry, candy… but especially chocolate.
+We purchase fifty-eight million pounds of chocolate in the seven days leading up to February 14.